FloralMarketResearch.com - - The site for Floral Marketing Research

 Prince & Prince (P&P) announces the updated seminar:

-The recently updated Prince & Prince US Consumer Floral Tracking Survey (2010 Edition) is now available, and is presented with three seminar options: 1) Full-Day On-Site Seminar Presentation, 2) Half-Day "Highlights Only" On-Site Presentation, and 3) Seminar on CD Only (No On-Site Presentation Nor Q&A Session).
-Please contact P&P for current pricing information for the seminar options.
+The recently updated Prince & Prince U.S. Consumer Floral Tracking Survey (2010 Edition) is now available, and is presented with two seminar options: 1) Full-Day On-Site Seminar Presentation, with a Q&A session, and 2) Seminar on CD Only (No On-Site Presentation Nor Q&A Session).
+Please contact P&P for current pricing information for the seminar option.

 Click HERE for 2010 On-Site Seminar Details!